How Can a Truck Accident Lawyer Help With My Trucking Accident Case?

 What Happens If I Am At Fault for the Truck Accident?

 There are times when multiple parties can be held responsible for a truck crash.
-The truck driver, trucking company, and shipping carrier may all bear some responsibility of the accident.
+The truck driver, trucking company, and shipping carrier may all bear some responsibility for the accident.
 And there are times when the injury victim could be found partially at fault.
 If that happens, can you still collect compensation?

-Pennsylvania is a no fault state.
+Pennsylvania is a no-fault state.
 What this means is after any type of motor vehicle accident, the accident victim must file a claim with their insurance company to pay for any medical expenses and out-of-pocket costs.
 If the other driver is found at fault for the accident and you do not have enough insurance to cover your expenses, you may be able to file a claim against the other driver.

 But if you are found partially at fault for the accident, the comparative negligence law will come into play.
 Comparative negligence is when both parties involved in the accident are at fault.
 In these cases, if the judge finds that the plaintiff (the truck accident victim who is making the claim) is at least 50% responsible for the accident, then the claim is thrown out.
 However, if the defendant (in this case, the truck driver or trucking company who caused the accident) is found to be at least 51% responsible for the accident, then the claim can proceed to a resolution.